juliogomez/netdevops/pyATS.md

 -  oper_status: up
 ```

-Talk about an easy way to determine why your network does not work as before, and what has changed exactly!
+Talk about an easy way to determine why your network is not working properly as before, and to find out what happened exactly!